sp0x/rented/README.md

 ### Supported sites
 - Cityapartment.dk - `cityapartment`

+You can add new sites in a few ways:
+- Add a new YML file in the `./sites/` directory
+- Add a new YML file in the `~./.rented/sites/` directory
-In order to add a new site, add a new Yaml file inside the sites directory and rebuild.
+- Add a new YML file in the sites directory of the project and rebuild it.
-For now this project uses embedded site definitions only.